 Recently, a study on glyphosate exposure concluded that there is link between toxic Roundup exposure and the development of non-Hodgkin Lymphoma.
 The researchers wrote the risks could increase by as much as 41 percent with heavy exposure.

 The World Health Organization’s International Agency for Research on Cancer (IARC) monograph on glyphosate is the leading research on the issue.
 The full monograph is due out in 2016.
 It’s findings, that glyphosate is “probably carcinogenic”, are based on kidney, pancreatic, and other tumors in glyphosate treated animals, epidemiology studies in farmers, and shows that glyphosate damages DNA and chromosomes.

-The European Food Safety Administration report responded to the IARC, and argues that there is not sufficient evidence to determine that glyphosate causes cancer.
+The European Food Safety Administration report responded to the IARC, and argues that there is not sufficient evidence to determine that glyphosate causes leukemia or non-Hodgkin lymphoma cancer.
 However, the EFSA only reports on glyphosate, not glyphosate compounds.
 Combined with chemical additives, like in Roundup, the IARC found that glyphosate is carcinogenic.
-These studies and ongoing scientific conversation will continue as the IARC releases its full monograph.
-Scientists have also linked glyphosate to:
+Scientists have also linked glyphosate and Roundup exposure to:

 1974 EPA approves Monsanto’s patent for use in US